Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

+We compare the effect of national policies in the primary sector on domestic food security, first disregarding the spillover effects stemming from the trade network, and then considering them using our JPS-based estimator.

-Now consider column 2, which describes instead the correlation between the country $i$ characteristics and the (weighted average) intensity of policies implemented by its commercial partners.
-We observe that partner countries tend to provide a high support to their own agricultural sector when the country $i$ features a large local demand or it increases its reliance on imports.
+In order to obtain causal effect of policy interventions, we need to balance individual and network characteristics across countries under different levels of the individual treatment $Z_i$ (Direct NAC) and the neighborhood treatment $G_i$ (Network NAC).
+The set of characteristics used in these models, i.e, $\vX_i$, are those described in Section \ref{sec:data}.
+The parameter estimates from this exercise are presented in Table \ref{tab:gps_coef}.
+While column 1 reports the correlation between the intensity of direct policy interventions and pre-treatment country characteristics, column 2 describes the correlation between the country \textit{i} characteristics and the (weighted average) intensity of policies implemented by its commercial partners.
+Interestingly, we observe that partner countries tend to provide a high support to their own agricultural sector when the country \textit{i} features a large local demand or it increases its reliance on imports.
 In contrast, they reduce the level of support when trading with partners who experience price volatility.
-Finally, we observe that the direct NAC is negatively correlated with the network NAC, which suggests that, country characteristics being held constant, the higher the level of support in the country $i$ the lower will be that of partner countries.
+Finally, we observe that the direct national NAC is negatively correlated with the network NAC, which suggests that, with country characteristics held constant, the higher the level of support in country \textit{i} the lower will be that of partner countries.